Don't just blame MS Dhoni for India's loss: Dilip Vengsarkar

-Full team should be held responsible for series loss to Bangladesh, says Dilip Vengsarkar
+The full Indian team should be held responsible for the ODI series loss to Bangladesh and not only the Indian captain, says former Indian cricketer Dilip Vengsarkar

 In the build-up to the Bangladesh series, the Indian broadcaster beamed an ad which said 'bacha ab bacha nahi raha'.
 The term bacha (kid) probably may not have gone down well with India's neighbours as the Tigers stamped their authority over Mahendra Singh Dhoni's men with a thumping victory on Sunday to take an unassailable 2-0 lead in the three-match series and also shed the minnows tag.

 It was the first time that India lost a bilateral series to Bangladesh.
 It was also for the first time that India lost two successive ODIs to Bangladesh ever.
 In the aftermath of the loss, skipper Dhoni also offered to quit if that helps the team's change fortunes.
 However, former India skipper Dilip Vengsarkar said there was no need for a knee-jerk reaction to the series loss.
 "I would not like to read too much into what Dhoni has said in the media.